ericwoud/i2csfp/README.md

    DEVAD is an integer 0x00 - 0x1f
    REGISTER is an integer 0x00 - 0xffff
    VALUE is an integer 0x00 - 0xffff

+ i2csfp I2CBUS gpio GPIONAME [on|off]
+   GPIONAME [on|off] one the outputs: tx-disable, rate-select0, rate-select1
+   GPIONAME          one the inputs:  mod-def0, los, tx-fault

  i2csfp I2CBUS rbpassword